beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 How to choose/sample <span style="background-color:#FFFF00">**context word**</span> c:
-- if uniformly random sample from training corpus, 可能会选择很多the, a, of, and, to,但我们更想让model训练比如orange, durian这样的词. want to make sure that speed some time updating embedding, even less common words like durian
+- if uniformly random sample from training corpus, 可能会选择很多the, a, of, and, to,但我们更想让model训练比如orange, durian这样的词. want to spend some time updating even less common words  embedding like *durian*
 - In practice, <span style="background-color:#FFFF00">the **distribution** of words is not entirely uniform</span>.
-Instead, there are different heuristics that you could use in order to balance out something from common words together with less common words
+Instead, there are different heuristics that you could use to balance out common words together with less common words

 #### Negative Sampling

-Create a new supervise learning problem: Given pair word: orange & juice. <span style="color:red">Is context - target pair?</span>
+Create a new supervise learning problem: Given pair word: orange & juice. <span style="color:red">Is this a context - target pair?</span>
 - Generate **positive example**: <span style="background-color:#FFFF00">Sample(choose) a context word, look around a window of e.g. $$\pm 10$$ words and pick a target word</span>
-  - 比如: I want a glass of orange juice to go along with my cereal.  pick context word as *orange*, then choose target word as *juice*
+  - 比如: "*I want a glass of orange juice to go along with my cereal*".  pick "*orange*" as context word, then choose "*juice*" as target word
-- Generate **negative example**: <span style="background-color:#FFFF00">take the same context word, and then pick **k** word at random from the dictionary/vocabulary</span>. pick context word as *orange*, then choose word *king* from vocabulary
+- Generate **negative example**: <span style="background-color:#FFFF00">take the same context word,  then pick **k** word randomly from the dictionary/vocabulary</span>.
+  - e.g. pick context word as "*orange*", then choose word "*king*" from vocabulary
-  - It is okay if the word chosen from vocabulary also appear in the window. e.g. 下面的 *of*
+  - It is okay if the word chosen from vocabulary also appear in the window. e.g. 下面的 "*of*"
 -  create supervise learning problem, <span style="color:red">x is context and word</span>, <span style="color:red">y as label</span>.
 Try to distinguish the <span style="color:red">**distribution** from chosen near context and chosen from dictionary</span>
 - `k = [5,20]` for small dataset, `k = [2,5]` for large dataset